rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 ### Improving Throughput with a Thread Pool

-A *thread pool* is a group of spawned threads that are waiting and ready to handle a task.
+A *thread pool* is a group of spawned threads that are waiting and ready to владение a task.
 When the program receives a new task, it assigns one of the threads in the pool to the task, and that thread will process the task.
-The remaining threads in the pool are available to handle any other tasks that come in while the first thread is processing.
-When the first thread is done processing its task, it’s returned to the pool of idle threads, ready to handle a new task.
+The remaining threads in the pool are available to владение any other tasks that come in while the first thread is processing.
+When the first thread is done processing its task, it’s returned to the pool of idle threads, ready to владение a new task.
 A thread pool allows you to process connections concurrently, increasing the throughput of your server.